Often users would like to get a free trial of Relevanssi Premium, but we always say no. Why is that?

 Relevanssi Premium licenses come in two different forms: annual and permanent.
-The difference is straightforward: the permanent license is good for as long as we stay in business, while the annual license runs out after a year has passed.
+The difference is straightforward.
+The permanent license is good for as long as we stay in business.
+The annual license expires after a year has passed.

-The annual license is not a subscription: your account will not be automatically charged after a year.
-Instead your license will expire, the plugin will continue to work, but attachment reading will stop working and you won’t be able to access new updates anymore.
+The annual license is not a subscription.
+We will not charge your account after a year.
+The plugin still works.
+Attachment reading stops working and you can’t access new updates anymore.

-You will also get an email from us, telling you the license has expired and with a 20% discount coupon, so you can renew your license at a cheaper rate.
-Whether you renew or not is up to you, and you can keep using Relevanssi Premium without renewing for as long as you wish.
+You will get an email from us, telling you the license has expired.
+The email comes with a 20% discount coupon, so you can renew your license at a cheaper rate.
+Whether you renew or not is up to you.
+You can keep using Relevanssi Premium without renewing for as long as you wish.